domandlj/aquelarre/README.md

 1. Clone the repo and go to it:
 ```
 git clone https://github.com/domandlj/aquelarre.git
+cd aquelarre
 ```
-2. Run the installer (only works with MAC OS, Linux and Termux.).
+2. Run the installer (only works with Mac OS, Linux and Termux.).
 ```
 chmod +x install.sh
 sudo ./install.sh